Key for Calendar display

 The word ‘calendar’ comes from the Latin kalendae ➚ ‘to announce’ referring to the Roman custom of announcing the official new moon that started the month; everyone then started counting the days within the new month.

-One coincidence is that 19 x 12.37 is very close to the whole number of 235 (it's 235.03) and so the lunar and solar cycles roughly repeat each other every 19 years - this is the Metonic cycle named after the Greek mathematician Meton ➚, who discovered it in 432BCE.
+One coincidence is that 19 x 12.37 is very close to the whole number of 235 (it's actually 235.03) and so the lunar and solar cycles roughly repeat each other every 19 years - this is called the Metonic cycle named after the Greek mathematician Meton ➚, who discovered it in 432BCE.
+The Chinese had discovered it independently at least as early as 600BCE.

-China has adopted the Western, Gregorian system of oddly lengthed months with extra leap days at the end of February to correct for the true length of solar year.
+China has adopted the Western, Gregorian system of strange lengths of months with extra leap days at the end of February to correct for the true length of solar year.
 This was introduced into China when it became a Republic in 1912.
 New public holidays such as Labor Day (May 1st) and National Day (October 1st) are fixed on the Gregorian calendar.

 China developed its traditional calendar system independently from the West.
 China has two calendars which are still followed today, one based on the moon and one on the sun.